211 Horseshoe Lake Dr, Suite 202B, Halifax, NS B3S 0B9

 Some people with anxiety have an intense need to be close to their partner (of friend).
 You may need your partner for constant support and reassurance.
 If this is your anxiety style, you may find yourself prone to overthinking, planning for all worst-case scenarios, indecision, fearing rejection, needing constant communication and getting anxious when responses aren’t fast enough.
 Without your partners reassurance, you find yourself uncomfortable.

-On the other hand, you may avoid relationships to cope with the anxiety.
-If you do get into a relationship, you may avoid all negative emotions.
-You may hide your frustration, disappointment by refusing to express yourself.
 Silence is a coping strategy that highlights a fear that if your partner has a different opinion they may leave.
 This avoidance may make it appear the relationship is going well because there are few arguments.
 The anxiety prevents you to address anything that bothers you that will lower your satisfaction in the relationship.
 Take a satisfaction test for couples with kids or without.

 Coping with Anxiety in Relationships

-If anxiety is having a negative impact on your relationships, its important to talk to a mental health professional.
+If anxiety is having a negative impact on your relationships, it’s important to talk to a mental health professional.
 There are treatments that can help you improve your communication and your interpersonal effectiveness.
 Cognitive Behaviour Therapy can help you develop skills to reassure yourself or help you take thoughtful actions for yourself rather than needing it from your partner.
+If you find you are more avoidant in your relationships, Cognitive Behavioural Therapy can help you explore your past and present relationships.
+It can help you understand the emotions in those interpersonal connections and attachment styles.

 Intentional Outcomes Logo